-Investments are managed within the framework specified in the Council's Investment Policy in accordance with section 102(2)(c) of the Local Government Act 2002.
+Investments are managed within the framework specified in Council's Investment Policy in accordance with Section 102(2)(c) of the LGA 2002.

-The Local Government Act 2002 requires the Council to produce a Funding Impact Statement that provides details on the funding mechanisms to be used for each year covered.
-This statement is included in the Long Term Plan and Annual Plan, and shows how the Council intends to implement the Revenue and Financing Policy each year.
+The LGA 2002 requires Council to produce a Funding Impact Statement that provides details on the funding mechanisms to be used for each year covered.
+This statement needs to be included in the Long Term Plan and Annual Plan, as appropriate.
+The Funding Impact Statement shows how the Council intends to implement the Revenue and Financing Policy each year.
 It also shows the amount of funding to be collected from each available source, including how various rates are to be applied.

-3.2 Funding of depreciation
+3.2 FUNDING OF DEPRECIATION

 Depreciation is a non-cash charge that reflects the reduction in the usability of our assets over time.
-Because this is a non-cash expense, any revenue raised to cover depreciation (referred to as 'funding depreciation') generates a cash surplus that is used to fund capital expenditure.
+Because this is a non-cash expense, any revenue raised to cover depreciation (referred to as "funding depreciation") generates a cash surplus which is used to fund capital expenditure.

-Fully funding depreciation from rates and current revenue would mean that, on average, over the long run, we are not relying on borrowing to fund asset replacement expenditure.
+Fully funding depreciation from rates and current revenue would mean that on average, over the long run, we are not relying on borrowing to fund asset replacement expenditure.
 This represents a sustainable approach.

-The use of borrowings and depreciation reserves may be appropriate to smooth the matching of cashflows between revenues and the funded capital expenditure over time.
+The use or borrowings and depreciation reserves may be appropriate to smooth the matching of cashflows between revenues and the funded capital expenditure over time.

 In some cases, it is not financially prudent to fund depreciation.
-In determining the level of non-funded depreciation, the Council will consider:
+In determining the level of non-funded depreciation, the Council will have regard to:

-- Whether at the end of its useful life, the replacement of an asset will be or is likely to be funded by way of a grant or subsidy from a third party. - Whether the council has elected not to replace an asset at the end of its useful life. - Whether a third party has a contractual obligation to maintain the service potential of an asset throughout all or part of its useful life or to replace the asset at the end of its useful life.

-- Where a portion of the capital expenditure on the asset cost on which depreciation is being amortised has been subsidised by a third party such as capital grants from NZ Transport Angency Waka Kotahi, or development contributions. - Whether fully funding depreciation in the shortterm will result in an unreasonable burden on ratepayers, presenting conflict between funding principles, for example between affordability and financial prudence and sustainability.
+- o Whether at the end of its useful life, the replacement of an asset will be or is likely to be funded by way of a grant or subsidy from a third party - Whether the council has elected not to replace an asset at the end of its useful life - Whether a third party has a contractual obligation to maintain the service potential of an asset throughout all or part of its useful life or to replace the asset at the end of its useful life - Whether fully funding depreciation in the short-term will result in an unreasonable burden on ratepayers, presenting conflict between funding principles, for example between affordability and financial prudence and sustainability.
 In such circumstances, the Council will remain prudent and ensure it promotes both the current and future interests of the community by forecasting to reach a position over time where it fully funds depreciation (apart from the exceptions above).